Posttraumatic stress disorder

-The fulfiller and the diagnostic criteria for PTSD It includes symptoms such as flashbacks, nightmares, increased alertness, drowsiness, avoidance of external triggers as well as thoughts and feelings that remind one of the traumatic event.
+The fulfiller and the diagnostic criteria for PTSD: it includes symptoms such as flashbacks, nightmares, heightened alertness, restlessness, avoidance of external triggers as well as thoughts and feelings that remind one of the traumatic event.

 Complex symptom picture